winner2085/CS-Lesson7-Spacing-and-Position/README.md

 # Lesson 2.6: Spacing & Position

 ## 🎯 Objectives
-- Learn to manipulate the properties of the box model
+- Learn to manipulate the properties of the box model!
 - Use flexbox for alignment
 - Understand spacing and positioning in HTML/CSS.